Richard A. White

-Richard A. White is an American public transportation official who served as the CEO and General Manager of the Washington Metropolitan Area Transit Authority during 1996–2006.
-Prior to joining WMATA as CEO, he served as the general manager at Bay Area Rapid Transit in the San Francisco area.
+Richard A. White is an American public transportation official who was the CEO and general manager of the Washington Metropolitan Area Transit Authority during 1996–2006.
+Prior to joining WMATA as CEO, he was the general manager at Bay Area Rapid Transit in the San Francisco area.
 White also spent six years with the federal Urban Mass Transit Administration, which is now the Federal Transit Administration.
 White is from Massachusetts.

 Career

 New Jersey Transit

 From 1981 to 1991, White worked for New Jersey Transit.

 BART

 In 1991, White was hired as BART's deputy general manager under Frank Wilson.
 In April 1994, he became the General Manager of BART after Wilson was appointed Secretary of Transportation for the state of New Jersey.
 Dorothy Dugger succeeded White as Deputy General Manager.

 When White left BART, his annual salary was about $141,000 per year, not including benefits that increased his total compensation per year to about $180,000.

 White inherited an agency with fractious labor relations.
 Union officials often criticized White's predecessor, Frank Wilson, as autocratic, arrogant, and distrustful of the rank-and-file.

 Just months after he assumed the helm in 1994, union members threatened to strike.
 Governor Pete Wilson imposed a 30-day cooling-off period in July, and the period was later extended to sixty days by a Contra Costa County Superior Court order.
 Management and members of the unions, which included the Service Employees International Union Local 790 and the Amalgamated Transit Union Local 1555, disagreed over a proposed contract provision that would have allowed management to transfer workers anywhere within the system.
 The two sides also disagreed over pay provisions.